boboben1/blackjack/readme.md

 ## Incomplete Features

-### Split
-Split is not yet fully implemented.
-Bets don't work, and major refactors around this functionality are needed.
-Right now, it's a tad hacky.

 ### Animations for money earned/lost
 Support for displaying change in money earned and lost exists, and ideally would be implemented with a flashy floating